 Many companies are leveraging design systems to improve their operational efficiency and enhance user experience across digital products.
+In fact, design systems are being implemented as a part of enterprise UX design services by large companies.
 “A design system acts as the connective tissue that holds together your entire platform”, says Drew Bridewell, Head of Design and Product at Growthday and a UX coach.

 In this article, we covered some of the best design systems implemented by top companies around the world.
 These design systems help the companies standardize their design practices and processes.
 Moreover, they are excellent learning tools and sources of information for those who are looking to build their own design system or wanting to become better at product design.
 We hope this article gave you interesting takeaways and you enjoyed reading it.